-Xperia C is Sony’s first Mediatek based smartphone and is also its cheapest quad core device.
+Xperia C is Sony’s first Mediatek Processor based smartphone and is also its cheapest Android quad core device.
 It was a slightly late but appropriate move from Sony as Indian and Chinese handset makers are currently filling every price point with their quad core phones.
 In fact, you could buy a quad core processor based Android smartphone for as low as Rs 6,000.
 So why should one buy the Sony Xperia C for around Rs 20,000?

 To answer the question we reviewed the Xperia C for about two weeks to test its features and here is what we found: